-Teachers are to notify the child's parents, Building Principal and Athletic Director is a student participating in athletics is not working to their potential or not showing up after school when asked to do so by a teacher.
-Upon notification of the parent, the Athletic Director will meet with the student to put the student on the "Pass to Play" program.
+Teachers are to notify the child's parents, Building Principal and Athletic Director/Club Advisor if a student participating in athletics or an extracurricular is not working to their potential or not showing up after school when asked to do so by a teacher.
+Upon notification of the parent, the Athletic Director/Club Advisor will meet with the student to put the student on the "Pass to Participate" program.
 The student needs to be successful in the program in order to remain eligible.
-If the student does not meet that obligation or the requirements to be placed in the "Pass to Play" program then they will be removed from participation for an amount of time necessary for them to show progress and success in the classroom.
+If the student does not meet that obligation or the requirements to be placed in the "Pass to Participate" program, then they will be removed from participation for an amount of time necessary for them to show progress and success in the classroom.
 Once a student has earned eligibility status, they must continue to demonstrate success in fulfilling their academic and behavioral expectations.